-Measure and Evaluate Progress toward a Carbon-Neutral Campus
+Measure and Evaluate Progress Toward a Carbon-Neutral Campus

 Successful implementation of a climate action plan at your campus involves flexibility and long-term support from your organization's leadership and stakeholders.
 Above all, it involves measuring and reporting progress toward a specific target.

-The American College and University Presidents Climate Commitment (ACUPCC) and the Association for the Advancement of Sustainability in Higher Education (AASHE) have put together a reporting system for colleges and universities that signed the ACUPCC commitment.
+The American College and University Presidents Climate Commitment (ACUPCC) and the Association for the Advancement of Sustainability in Higher Education (AASHE) put together a reporting system for colleges and universities that signed the ACUPCC commitment.
 Such public reporting can show which institutions are making progress toward their commitments.
 Likewise, Federal agencies must report energy consumption and offsets, as outlined in federal energy legislation and regulations, to Congress annually.

 Setting Interim Targets